GenieWizards/zenmo/README.md

 ### Prerequisites

-- Docker and Docker Compose installed on your machine.
+- Docker and Docker Compose installed on your machine
 - Make (usually pre-installed on macOS/Linux)

 ### Available Make Commands